SciML/Catalyst.jl/docs/src/catalyst_functionality/events_and_callbacks.md

   d, X --> 0
 end
 ```
-If we simulate the system using the same conditions as for our [similar, continuous, example](@ref dsl_advanced_options_events_continuous) we get the same result:
+If we simulate the system using the same conditions as for our [similar, continuous, example](@ref dsl_advanced_options_events_continuous), the result is similar:
 ```@example dsl_advanced_events
 u0 = [:X => 2.0]
 tspan = (0.0, 10.0)